BE-Network/terraform-provider-verity/openapi/docs/VoiceportprofilesPutRequestVoicePortProfilesValueObjectProperties.md

 NewVoiceportprofilesPutRequestVoicePortProfilesValueObjectPropertiesWithDefaults instantiates a new VoiceportprofilesPutRequestVoicePortProfilesValueObjectProperties object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetIsdefault

-`func (o *VoiceportprofilesPutRequestVoicePortProfilesValueObjectProperties) GetIsdefault() bool`

-GetIsdefault returns the Isdefault field if non-nil, zero value otherwise.

-### GetIsdefaultOk

-`func (o *VoiceportprofilesPutRequestVoicePortProfilesValueObjectProperties) GetIsdefaultOk() (*bool, bool)`

-GetIsdefaultOk returns a tuple with the Isdefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsdefault

-`func (o *VoiceportprofilesPutRequestVoicePortProfilesValueObjectProperties) SetIsdefault(v bool)`

-SetIsdefault sets Isdefault field to given value.

-### HasIsdefault

-`func (o *VoiceportprofilesPutRequestVoicePortProfilesValueObjectProperties) HasIsdefault() bool`

-HasIsdefault returns a boolean if a field has been set.

 ### GetPortMonitoring